metio/terraform-provider-k8s/docs/data-sources/secrets_hashicorp_com_vault_static_secret_v1beta1_manifest.md

 Optional:

-- `ignore_excludes` (Boolean) IgnoreExcludes controls whether to use the SecretTransformation's Excludes data key filters.
+- `ignore_excludes` (Boolean) IgnoreExcludes controls whether to use the SecretTransformation's Excludesdata key filters.
-- `ignore_includes` (Boolean) IgnoreIncludes controls whether to use the SecretTransformation's Includes data key filters.
+- `ignore_includes` (Boolean) IgnoreIncludes controls whether to use the SecretTransformation's Includesdata key filters.
 - `namespace` (String) Namespace of the SecretTransformation resource.
 - `template_refs` (Attributes List) TemplateRefs map to a Template found in this TransformationRef.
-If empty, then all templates from the SecretTransformation will be rendered to the K8s Secret. (see [below for nested schema](#nestedatt--spec--destination--transformation--transformation_refs--template_refs))
+If empty, thenall templates from the SecretTransformation will be rendered to the K8s Secret. (see [below for nested schema](#nestedatt--spec--destination--transformation--transformation_refs--template_refs))

 <a id="nestedatt--spec--destination--transformation--transformation_refs--template_refs"></a>
 ### Nested Schema for `spec.destination.transformation.transformation_refs.template_refs`

 Required:

-- `name` (String) Name of the Template in SecretTransformationSpec.Templates. the rendered secret data.
+- `name` (String) Name of the Template in SecretTransformationSpec.Templates.the rendered secret data.

 Optional:

 - `key_override` (String) KeyOverride to the rendered template in the Destination secret.
-If Key is empty, then the Key from reference spec will be used.
-Set this to override the Key set from the reference spec.
+If Key isempty, then the Key from reference spec will be used.
+Set this to override theKey set from the reference spec.